jkrl-uleth/jkrl-uleth.github.io/index.md

 ### General Lesson Structure

 The project will take place of the course of a week.
 The project will be introduced on the first day and students will be able to work ahead as far as they want throughout the week.
+Students will have already learned the basics of HTML, CSS, and JavaScript, and this project is best used a unit-end summative project.
 Each day there will be a video conference lesson that will cover various requirements of the project.
 These will be covered in the sequence that the project should be logically worked on.
 After each video conference lesson there will be a question and answer period as well as an opportunity to set up one-on-one sessions with students.
 Below is a brief breakdown of what the lesson of each day will include.

 ### Day 1: Project Introduction
-Instructor does an introduction of the project.
-Talks about the project rubric and expectations.
-Gives a brief overview of all software tools that will be used for the project.
+* Instructor does an introduction of the project
+* Talks about the project rubric and expectations
+* Gives a brief overview of all software tools that will be used for the project
+* Instructor fields any questions about the project from students
+* Instructor will show students who are interested how to switch text editors to VS Code
+* VS Code will be compared to other editors to show its benefits
+* Other text editors will be briefly introduced and a few features will be shown
+* Instructor will show students how they can transfer all former preferences into VS Code

-### Day 2
+### Day 2: Stack Overflow
-* FCC
-* How to set up npm and your work station with your chosen code editor
+* Instructor will introduce the website Stack Overflow.
+Many student may already be familiar
+* Instructor will google a few questions and show how easy it is to find Stack Overflow answers
+* The home page of the website will be shown and students will be shown how to post questions
+* Account creation will be shown by the instructor
+* Instructor will show students how to favourite questions for future reference

-### Day 3
+### Day 3: GitHub
-* FCC
-* Create SO account and show how site works
+* The website GitHub is introduced to students
+* Instructor will show a video about the impact of GitHub of open source software
+* Instructor will go through the basic features of GitHub using a screen share
+* Account creation tutorial will be shown be instructor
+* The basics of the software Git will be introduced that GitHub is based on
+* Instructor will go through how students will upload their own repository onto GitHub
+* Instructor will show students how to make a commit to their repository

-### Day 4
+### Day 4: Code Pen
+* The website Code Pen is introduced to students
-* Exploration of Code Pen and setup of account
+* Instructor will go through Code Pen and show various uses of Code Pen
+* Instructor will show how to set up a Code Pen account
+* The in-browser text editor will be shown and a basic "Pen" will be set up
+* Students will be instructed to find a few Pens that will be useful for their website

-### Day 5
+### Day 5: Peer Evaluations
-* Post and forum comments
+* Students will have completed projects for this class period
+* Students will be instructed to post the links to their GitHub repositories
+* Each student will create a forum posting with their repository link
+* Each student will clone the repository of two other students and examine their webpage
+* Students will leave a reply post with a peer evaluation for each cloned repository